mickymacirl/CI-P2-Quiz-RS/README.md

 ### User Stories

-- This game quiz gives the user a straightforward, attractive, understandable, and repeatedly playable experience.
+- This quiz gives the user a straightforward, attractive, understandable, and repeatedly playable experience.

 As a User, I want to: